rcrderby/crg-overlays/penalties/README.md

 **Download the overlay files:**

 1. Navigate to the [Releases page](https://github.com/rcrderby/crg-overlays/releases "Releases Page") of this repository.
-2. Click on one **Source code** links in the **Assets** section of the latest release to download a compressed/zipped copy of the overlay files.
+2. Click on one of the **Source code** links in the **Assets** section of the latest release to download a compressed/zipped copy of the overlay files.
 3. Extract the `.zip` or `tar.gz` file you downloaded.
 4. From the extracted files, locate the `penalties`folder; you will copy this folder to your instance of CRG.